 Mental Alertness, Memory, and Concentration

 When it comes to the therapeutic nature of singing, it’s not all in the mind.
 Thanks to the University of Frankfurt and their research, we know that singing can help the immune system.
-That’s right, the blood of a professional choir was tested before and after rehearsal; by the end, there was a significant increase in the amount of proteins within the immune system in most cases.
+That’s right, the blood of a professional choir was tested before and after rehearsal; by the end, there was a significant increase in the number of proteins within the immune system in most cases.
 When the members listened to music, the same effect did not take place.

 Elsewhere, singing can be considered exercise because proper singing techniques will get the lungs active.
 For the elderly or disabled who can’t exercise freely, experts often recommend singing.
 It also encourages circulation and builds up the strength of the diaphragm.
 Although there’s less evidence to support it, some even believe that stamina and aerobic capacity improve since singing requires us to pull more oxygen into the lungs.